 I am aware that the practice of medicine is not an exact science, and I acknowledge that no guarantees have been made to me concerning the results of the procedure.
 I have been advised that the proposed procedure may not improve my condition and may, in fact, worsen it.

+X Date: Time:

-Date: \\\\\\ Time: \\\\\ Signature of Patient or Authorized Agent Printed Patient Name PHYSICIAN/PROVIDER DECLARATION I have explained the contents of this document to the patient and have answered all the patient's questions, and to the best of my knowledge, I feel the patient has been adequately informed and has consented. \\ Date: \\\\\\ Time: \\\\\ Physician Assistant or Nurse Practitioner (if applicable) \\\\\ Date: \\\\\\ Time: \\\\\ Physician performing procedure
+Signature of Patient or Authorized Agent

+Printed Patient Name

+PHYSICIAN/PROVIDER DECLARATION I have explained the contents of this document to the patient and have has been adequately informed and has consented. e answered all the patient's question. s, and to the best of my knowledge, I feel the patien

+Date: Time:

+Physician Assistant (if applicable)

+Date: Time:

+Physician performing procedure